Paratron/lednet/README.md

 sent via UDP from a client in the same network and apply the commands on the LED strip.

 For testing and/or debugging purposes, the client can also be started without a LED strip connected, or even without running it on a raspberry.
+The hardware simulator will open in your browser and show live updates.

 ![Screenshot of the hardware simulator](./screenshot.png)